 The Right of Public Access (Allemansrätten) is a common law in Sweden that grants anybody the right to walk, ride a bike or horse, ski, pick berries and mushrooms, or camp on private land.

-In the Swedish Constitution (under property laws) it says “Everyone shall have access to nature according to the everyman’s right, independent of what is prescribed above.”
+In the Swedish Constitution (under property laws), it says, “Everyone shall have access to nature according to the everyman’s right, independent of what is prescribed above.”

 Here is a further breakdown of the law and what it entails:

-- You are allowed to access any land, except private residences, the immediate vicinity (70 metres) of a dwelling house and cultivated land.
+- You are allowed to access any land, except private residences, the immediate vicinity (70 metres) of a dwelling house, and cultivated land.

 - You can put up a tent.

-- You are allowed to collect mushrooms, berries and flowers (as long as they are not protected species)
+- You are allowed to collect mushrooms, berries, and flowers (as long as they are not protected species)

 - Driving on private roads is allowed unless there’s a sign saying otherwise.